-It’s the last days of the Great Depression.
-He’s not rolling in the dough.
+May 1940, the last days of the Great Depression, and private investigator Benjamin Wade isn’t exactly rolling in the dough.
 He doesn’t even have a secretary.
-So he has to take any client who walks in the door.
+So he’s in the unenviable position of taking any client that walks in his office.

 Do you know how embarrassing it is to be a private eye without a secretary?
 It means that every potential client sees you sitting in the outer office, typing your own reports and notes, and not in your main office with your feet on the desk, whiling away a hot summer’s day looking at the Houston skyline.
 It would also have meant that clients such as Elmer Smith and his chicken problems would have been turned away and I never would have learned that a secret society existed here in Houston that had, as its one rule, the obligation to avenge any wrong done to any member, real or imagined.